 Michigan native Dick Lane spent four active seasons in professional baseball from 1945 to 1949.

 He had probably his best season in baseball in 1948 with the Muskegon Clippers of the class A Central League, when he led the league with 121 runs scored and hit .333 with 12 home runs in 138 games.
+5 of his homers came in one game; as of 2013, it was the last time a player in the minors had that many dingers in a contest.
 This performance earned him an invitation to the big leagues.